Alonso-del-Arte/chess/doc/Etiquette.md

 aside from the touch-move rule, there is very little in the rules of the game regulating what is polite behavior.

+The statements in this document are more guidelines than rules.

 ## General principles

 One should always play to the best of one's ability, except within the context